Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 Once the CLI tool is installed, you can analyze applications and see the results in the Contrast UI.
 Contrast recommends that SCA is invoked as part of a CI pipeline so that running the SCA is automated as part of your build process.

-Use the following commands (with placeholders for your credentials) to analyze an application:
+Use the commands shown in the following example to analyze an application:

 ```
 contrast-sca \